 Get Organized in 15 Minutes a Day, Really!

-Simple solutions to common excuses
+10 simple solutions to common organizing excuses.

 Let's be honest, you did not get disorganized over night and you are not going to get organized over night.
 But getting your life in order is not as time consuming as you think.

 Here are common excuses people come up with that stop them from organizing their workspace, followed by helpful responses.
-If you listen to my advice, you can solve organizing dilemmas with solutions that take just minutes a day.
+If you listen to this advice, you can solve organizing dilemmas with solutions that take just minutes a day.

 Clutter is caused by unlike items being mixed together.
 Keep like items together to avoid pileups and constant sorting.